Gold Canyon Mountain Biking in Phoenix: A Complete Guide

 Hiking – You’ll probably see a few hikers on the trails at Gold Canyon.
 It’s a pretty popular spot.
 There are lots of great hiking trails, including some that head into the Superstition Wilderness.
 For great views, head up Siphon Draw Trail.

 Camp at Lost Dutchman State Park – Lost Dutchman State Park does have some mountain bike trails, but honestly, I don’t recommend them because they’re pretty beat up from horse traffic.
-I DO recommend camping there, though.
-It’s beautiful and has a lot of hiking trails to great lookout points.

 My first ride at Gold Canyon didn’t make me fall in love with the trails there.
 K-Trail was kind of annoying on the first go, but I did grow to like the area and appreciate the trails after a while.
 They’re techy and challenging, so keep that in mind before you head out there.